 The Wieand Law Firm was founded by Philadelphia personal injury attorney Brent Wieand, whose experience and dedication to clients has earned him recognition as a Super Lawyers “Rising Star” from 2013 – 2017.
 The Wieand Law Firm represents men, women, children, teenagers, and seniors who were injured or killed in accidents in Pennsylvania and New Jersey.
 We are a powerful advocate for the seriously injured and their families.
 A primary reason for our success is the personal commitment we make to each and every client.

-The Wieand Law Firm will work tirelessly to help you recover the full amount of compensation you deserve for your injuries and other losses.
-For a free and confidential consultation, call us at 1(800) 481-5206 or fill out a description of your claim in the online contact form.
+When you are represented by the Wieand Law Firm you can expect to be treated with compassion and professionalism while we work diligently to keep you informed, investigate the evidence, protect your rights, and fight for the maximum compensation.
+We will work tirelessly to help you recover the full amount of compensation you deserve for your injuries and other losses.
+For a free and confidential consultation, call our law offices at (800) 481-5206 today.

-- Auto Accidents
+- Car Accidents

 - Boating Accidents

 - Parking Garage Accidents

 - Train Accidents (Amtrak, NJ Transit, PATCO, SEPTA)

 - Trolley Accidents